-This concept justifies that the earth’s natural resources are finite, and human should observe conservation practices.
+This concept justifies that the earth’s natural resources are finite, and humans should observe conservation practices.

 Why Is Sustainability Important?

+Reasons Why Is Sustainability Important?
 The future of the planet depends on it.
-You won’t see the effects, but your children, grandchildren, and great-grandchild will suffer.
+You won’t see the effects, but your kids, grandchildren, and great-grandchild will suffer.
 Due to population growth, the demand for natural resources continues to grow.
 Economic practices influence production standards that do not support sustainability.

-Appliances, for example, is built for long-lasting wear and tear.
+Appliances, for example, are built for long-lasting wear and tear.
 If the dryer stopped working, it can be repaired.
-A repair was a more economic solution versus purchasing a new unit.
+A repair was a more economic solution than purchasing a new unit.
 The production quality met the consumer’s expectation for a lifetime guarantee.
 Specific business practices influenced change within production practices.

-For example, a business found a challenge in maintaining their sales.
+For example, a business found a challenge in maintaining its sales.
 As their products lasted an extended period, the demand for new units lessened over time.
 Globalization is another impact of modern consumerism.
-Today, products are made with cheap material.
+Today, products are made with cheap materials.
 Technology and culture drive demand.
 The public wants the “latest and greatest” versions of products they already own.

 What Does Being Sustainable Look Like?

-First, it is important to recognize causes of unsustainability — ecology, and sociology.
+First, it is important to recognize the causes of unsustainability — ecology, and sociology.
 Humanity inhibits nature’s ability to run cycles.
 Chopping trees at a faster rate than they can grow.
-Building parking lots, limiting the growth of the natural soil.
+Building parking lots limit the growth of the natural soil.
 Chemical compounds cause significant harm to the environment.
 Creating barriers to people meeting their basic needs worldwide.